nyarurato/MillSimSharp/README.md

 ## Installation

-The library is published to NuGet (GitHub Packages) via CI.
+The library is published to NuGet via CI.
 you can install it with:

 ```bash